 What is the appropriate dress for the weekend’s events?

 Family members and guests are encouraged to dress nicely and comfortably for the weekend, taking the weather conditions into account.
 Most guests tend to dress up more (what might be worn to a religious service, for example) for the Mass and the Commencement Exercises, but there is still a wide range of attire at those events.
 There are no formal expectations for what guests should wear during the weekend.

 Will you live-stream the event?

 YES!
 We will live stream the Graduation Mass and Commencement Exercises.
 This is a great option for graduates who are unable to attend graduation themselves and it is also a great way for family and friends to join from afar.

 The link to the live-stream will be on our website and will be emailed the week of Graduation.

 Travel and Parking

-For directions to DMU’s new building in Sterling, click HERE.
-This link will direct you to DMU’s new building’s location on Google Maps.
+For directions to DMU’s campus in Sterling, click HERE.
+This link will direct you to DMU’s building location on Google Maps.
 Simply enter your point of departure to receive directions to the school.

 What if I have additional questions?

-Please contact us by emailing email@example.com.
-If your question is time sensitive, please call the University at (703) 416-1441 and ask to speak to a Graduation Committee Member.
+Please contact us by emailing Graduation@divinemercy.edu.
+If your question is time-sensitive, please call the University at (703) 416-1441 and ask to speak to the Registrar’s Office.